New Fire TV Sticks (Vega OS) Can't Sideload a VPN — Here's the Fix

 Amazon has said this is the direction of travel for the whole range, so a newly bought Fire Stick is increasingly likely to be a Vega device rather than one of the familiar Android ones.

-Why You Can't Install a VPN App on a Vega Fire Stick
+Can You Put a VPN App on a Vega Fire Stick?

 The Older Android Fire Sticks Can Still Sideload

-For now, two older models still run Fire OS (the Android-based system) and still allow sideloading:
+For now, several models still run Fire OS (the Android-based system) and still allow sideloading:

 Why the Router Route Is Better Anyway